rm0819/bomberman-website/README.md

 \- End winning screen is a plain alert, which occurs before the explosion is rendered, and overall feels bad.

-\- Power-ups will not disappear when exploded yet.

 ***

 The basic bomberman game was forked from https://gist.github.com/straker/769fb461e066147ea16ac2cb9463beae.
 A big thanks to them for sharing that!